trevclaridge/trevclaridge.com/src/posts/Designing_A_Dumb_TTRPG_That_Nobody_Will_Play_Devlog_1/Designing_A_Dumb_TTRPG_That_Nobody_Will_Play_Devlog_1.md

 date: 2024-06-27
 ---

-## Well, well, well . . . look who it's.
+## Well, well, well . . . look who it's

 Oh, you must be lost.
 You almost certainly didn't mean to come here; you probably meant to click on one of those TTRPG design blogs written by *good* designers that actually know what they're talking about.
 It's okay, I understand, I make mistakes, too.
 You know, like that one time I decided to start a blog about my attempts to design TTRPGs.
 Huuuge mistake.